cliffordx/legalbai/pages/NEW CIVIL CODE___BOOK 3___TITLE_1.md

   collapsed:: true
 	- Pigeons and fish which from their respective breeding places pass to another pertaining to a different owner shall belong to the latter, provided they have not been enticed by some article or fraud.
 (613a)
 - **ARTICLE 718.**
-  collapsed:: true
-	- He who by chance discovers hidden treasure in another’s property shall have the right granted him in article 438 of this Code.
+	- He who by chance discovers hidden treasure in another’s property shall have the right granted him in [article 438](((6803db69-c205-4fdd-8a62-092ddf50ad00))) of this Code.
 (614)
 - **ARTICLE 719.**
   id:: 635bc73e-abbc-48ed-8bef-1544665aacdf
 	- Whoever finds a movable, which is not treasure, must return it to its previous possessor.